Penetration Testing for Startups: Costs & Steps Guide

 • Follow-up call to explain everything

-Common Findings in Startup Tests
+Common Findings and Critical Security Vulnerabilities in Startup Tests

 Typical issues we see: